bbc/childrens-games-starter-pack/docs/game-delivery-definitions.md

 on the Game Delivery Definitions outlined below) to determine whether Acceptance can be given, which may trigger any payment due in relation to the tested Deliverable.

+All games will be checked for adherence to the [Technical Specifications](docs/game-specifications.md).

 ## Pre-production